nationalarchives/design-system/src/components/details/index.md

 {{ example({ group: "components", item: "details", example: "default", html: true, nunjucks: true, size: "xs" }, 2) }}

 {% include "partials/component-status.njk" %}

+## Caller function

+The details macro can also be used with a [Nunjucks call block](https://mozilla.github.io/nunjucks/templating.html#call) or [Jinja2 call block](https://jinja.palletsprojects.com/en/stable/templates/#call).

+Using a `call` block avoids having to escape complex HTML for the contents of the details component and replaces the need for the `body` and `text` options.

+{{ example({ group: "components", item: "details", example: "caller", html: true, nunjucks: true, size: "xs" }, 2) }}